DanB-Web/FEM_Todo/README.md

 - Drag and drop functionality to reorder the list, via React Beutiful Drap and Drop

-- A dark mode option, that I also added a transition time to so that it fades between modes rather than abrutply switching
+- A dark mode option - I also added a transition time to so that it fades between modes rather than abruptly switching

 - The banner image SVG changes depending on the mode and the window size

-- Filter the list view between all, completed and uncompleted list items
+- You can filter the list view between all, completed and uncompleted list items.
+I also added an active class so it was obvious which view was activated.

 ## Author